DataDog/dd-sdk-roku/README.md

 ##### Streaming resources

-Whenever you use a `Video` or an `Audio` node to stream media, you can forward all `roSystemLogEvent` you receive to datadog as follows:
+Whenever you use a `Video` or an `Audio` node to stream media, you can forward all `roSystemLogEvent` you receive to Datadog as follows:

 ```brightscript
     sysLog = CreateObject("roSystemLog")